OlivierZal/com.melcloud.extension/README.md

-# MELCloud Extension for Homey MELCloud App
+# Extension for MELCloud Homey App

 ## Introduction

-This app adds features to Homey MELCloud App.
+This app extends the functionality of the MELCloud Homey App.